 Excavation History and Methods

 The Montbrook Site is located on private property and public access is not allowed.
 The landowner contacted the Florida Museum of Natural History (FLMNH) about fossils discovered on the property.
 Once they learned the scientific importance of the discovery, they allowed FLMNH staff and volunteers to conduct an extensive excavation between mid-November 2015 and mid-May 2016.
 This effort involved nearly 150 persons and 5,000 person-hours, resulting in the recovery of several thousand fossil specimens.
 A second field season began during the Fall of 2016 and ended in the middle of May, 2017.
 About 500 persons participated in this dig, the largest one we have ever held.
-Additional successful third field seasons was held during the fall of 2017, the spring and fall of 2018, and the spring of 2019.
-Those interested in volunteering for the fall 2019 excavation should consult this website page.
+Additional successful field seasons was held during the fall of 2017, the spring and fall of 2018, and the spring and fall of 2019.
+Only very limited excavations were possible during 2000 and the spring of 2021 due to restrictions related to the Covid-19 pandemic.
+Those interested in volunteering for an excavation should consult this website page.

 Among the larger mammals at the Montbrook Site, the most commonly found taxon is gomphothere proboscideans.
 Footbones of both large- and small-sized individuals have been recovered, but at this time it uncertain if these differences in size represent two taxa (as is the case in the Palmetto Fauna), differences in ontogenetic stage (juveniles, subadults, full adults), differences in size between males and females, or some combination of these factors.
 At least two upper tusks, one adult and one subadult, with spiraled enamel bands characteristic of the upper tusk of members of the genus Rhynchotherium were collected at Montbrook during the spring of 2016.
 Two adult mandibles with m2-m3 were covered during the Spring 2018 field season.
 The Mt.
 Eden fossil locality in southern California is only other place in the US that has produced a large sample of juvenile and subadult fossils of Rhynchotherium.
 Given their wide geographic separation, it will be interesting to compare the two samples once the Montbrook Site fossils have all been collected and prepared.